JetBrains/Qodana/topics/python-draft.md

 ### Enable the quality gate

-[Quality gates](quality-gate.topic) let you control your code quality and build software that meets your quality expectations.
-If a quality gate condition fails, Qodana terminates.
-Using the [`qodana.yaml`](qodana-yaml.md) file, you can configure quality gates for the total number of project problems, specific problem severities, and code coverage.
+Using the [YAML](qodana-yaml.md) format, you can configure [quality gates](quality-gate.topic) for the total number of project problems, specific problem severities, and code coverage.

 ```yaml
 failureConditions: